Splunk Observability Cloud vs. Nagios XI: Pre-Purchase Breakdown

 • WMI (Windows Management Instrumentation) for Windows systems

-• Nagios Remote Plugin Executor (SSH/NRPE) for Linux environments
+• Nagios Remote Plugin Executor (SSH/NRPE) for Linux and UNIX-like hosts

 Agentless monitoring.